 There certainly are situations where you can deduct massage on your taxes – but make sure your massages qualify as a tax write-off, or the IRS may have an unpleasant surprise waiting for you.

-You decided to pay for massage with an HSA or FSA account.
+You cannot deduct a massage from your taxes if you decided to pay for it with an HSA or FSA account.

 According to the IRS, medical expenses paid for with an HSA (health savings account) or FSA (flexible spending account) cannot be deducted – though that doesn’t mean it’s a bad idea to use HSA/FSA money for a massage, of course.

-You received massage for a non-medical reason, or for a medical reason not officially diagnosed by a medical professional.
+You also cannot deduct a massage that you received for a non-medical reason, or for a medical reason not officially diagnosed by a medical professional.